Eshan276/test_api/README.md

 ## Usage

+You can use your own database, just follow the data.js.
 To test the API, you can use tools like Postman or CURL.
-Make sure to set the Content-Type header to  `application/json`  for POST requests.

 ## Contributing